Flash3388/FlashLib/CONTRIBUTING.md

 ### Merge Process

 When you first submit changes, we will attempt to check it with gradle.
 If this fails, you will need to fix any issues that it sees.
-Once it passes, we will begin the review process in more earnest.
+Once it passes, we will begin a thorough review process.
 One or more FlashLib team members will review your change.
 Once we are satisfied that your change is ready, we will test it.
-This will means running a full gamut of checks, including integration tests on actual hardware.
+This will means running a full array of checks, including integration tests on actual hardware.
 Once all tests have passed and we are is satisfied, we will merge your change into the FlashLib repository.

 ## Licensing